 - If you want, use lotion.
 Do not put lotion on your baby’s face.

 - Brush and comb your baby’s hair.

 - Put a small amount of baby oil on their hair after shampooing.
 Leave it on until the next day.

-HH-IV-2 1/78, Revised 2/11 Copyright 1978-2011, Nationwide Children's Hospital
+HH-IV-2 1/78, Revised 1/22 Copyright 1978, Nationwide Children's Hospital